On Courant and Pleijel theorems for sub-Riemannian Laplacians: Basic examples

-In this section we give an example of the applicability of Theorem \ref{t:manifold}.
-More precisely, we will use the version from Remark \ref{remdom} which concerns the result on an open subset with Dirichlet boundary conditions.
+In this section we give examples of the applicability of Theorem \ref{t:manifold}.
+More precisely, we will use the version from Remark \ref{remdom}, which concerns the result on an open subset with Dirichlet boundary conditions.
+We will present the same computation in various forms which, we hope, illustrates the different techniques that can be applied for a concrete operator.